-Promote family planning education by working with governments, NGOs and others to provide secure and high-quality services and assistance
+- Promote family planning education by working with governments, NGOs and others to provide secure and high-quality services and assistance;

-Attempt to ensure that such information, materials, products and services are available without regard to nationality, creed, race, religion or socioeconomic status.
+- Demand from governments to ensure that such information, materials, products and services are available without regard to nationality, creed, race, religion or socioeconomic status.